webdriverio/webdriverio/docs/CustomServices.md

 }
 ```

 > **Note:** Services that are added by name behave slightly differently compared to your own imported services.
-Instead of the service handling all the hooks, as in the example above, the service needs to export a launcher that handles `onPrepare` and `onComplete`.
+Instead of the service handling all the hooks, as in the example above, the service needs to export a launcher that handles `onPrepare`, `onWorkerStart` and `onComplete`.
 The rest of the hooks will be handled by the service (the default export), as normal.
 >
 > Example:
 >